Coral Gables · The Definitive Guide · 2026

 Pipeline 2025–2027

 Coral Gables has one of the most constrained new construction pipelines in South Florida.
-The city\'s strict architectural review process means fewer than 5 significant projects are approved per cycle.
-These are the active projects for 2025–2027.
+The city\'s strict architectural review process means fewer than 6 significant projects are approved per cycle.
+These are the active and upcoming projects for 2025–2027.

 2026–2027